Hunting for badguys|flvbox.org

 block on $if from <badhosts> to any

 1.3.
-Analysis
+Alerting

 Often these automated attacks try to test a series of vulnerabilities and repeatedly attempt to gain access (especially via SSH) to acquire computing power for mining cryptocurrencies like Monero.
 So there's someone in the world who doesn't have a life and creates botnets to mine cryptocurrencies using computing power fraudulently acquired from every corner of the planet.
 The world was so happy before this that we really needed it.